shanselman/firsttimersonly/index.md

 * [First contributions](https://github.com/multunus/first-contributions) is a hands-on tutorial that walks you through contributions workflow on github.
 When you complete the tutorial, you'd have made a contribution to the same project.
 * [https://up-for-grabs.net](https://up-for-grabs.net) is a site that aggregates (rolls up and makes easy to explore) projects that actively *want* help.
 They label those projects with things like "up-for-grabs", "jump-in" or "help wanted."
-* [CodeTriage](https://www.codetriage.com/) helps you subscribe to your favorite open-source projects and get a new open issue from them in your inbox everyday.
+* [CodeTriage](https://www.codetriage.com/) helps you subscribe to your favourite open-source projects and get a new open issue from them in your inbox everyday.
 * Read blog posts and guides on how to [contribute to an open source project](https://www.hanselman.com/blog/GetInvolvedInOpenSourceTodayHowToContributeAPatchToAGitHubHostedOpenSourceProjectLikeCode52.aspx), then pick one!
 * If you're just getting started with tech and are considering being a social developer, we've made a documentary training movie for you!
 [Get Involved in Tech](http://www.getinvolvedintech.com) walks you through setting up your GitHub account, exploring StackOverflow, setting up a blog and starting to tweet!
 * Wondering what someone else's first contribution was?
 You can easily find out any GitHub username's "[First Pull Request](https://firstpr.me/)" here!
 (I think you'll find that most people's first PRs were relatively small [like Kent's](https://firstpr.me/#kentcdodds)).